 Nightlife at Zao is vibrant with an abundance of izakaya (Japanese pub) themed bistros and hotels and ryokans (traditional Japanese inns) offering outstanding dining and drinking experience.

 For more after-ski options, skiers can head to Yagamata which is only 40 minutes away from the resort.

-Shiga Kogen Ski ResortShiga Kogen ski resort and hiking spot, also referred to as Shiga Highlands, is located on the mountainous town of Yamanouchi in Nagano Prefecture.
+Shiga Kogen Ski ResortShiga Kogen ski resort and hiking spot also referred to as Shiga Highlands, is located on the remote town of Yamanouchi in Nagano Prefecture.